Nursing School in Columbus

 Registered nurses in the Columbus area of Ohio have a median nursing salary of $82,520 per year.

 As you enter the workforce, it’s important to know that you will not likely start at the median rate but will likely increase your earnings with experience.
-To view our Columbus nursing market outlook click here.
+View our Columbus nursing market outlook for details.

 The Bureau of Labor Statistics states that RNs in Ohio range from a low rate of $66,060 per year, to the highest-paid Registered Nurses earning as much as $103,650 per year for their nursing salary.